-Spring length L vs force F graph of ordinary (+), zero-length (O) and negative-length (-) springs with the same minimum length L{Ω} and spring constant the axes of the pivots at each end of the spring, regardless of any inelastic portion inbetween.
+Spring length L vs force F graph of ordinary (+), zero-length (0) and negative-length (-) springs with the same minimum length $L{\bigcap}$ and spring constant

 Zero-length spring is a term for a specially designed coil spring that would exert zero force if it had zero length.
 That is, in a line graph of the spring's force versus its length, the line passes through the origin.
 A real coil spring will not contract to zero length because at some point the coils touch each other.
-"Length" here is defined as the distance between
+"Length" here is defined as the distance between the axes of the pivots at each end of the spring, regardless of any inelastic portion in-between.